 The Perinatal Quality Improvement Panel (PQIP) is a volunteer body of California neonatologists, NICU nurses, and other healthcare professionals with expertise in quality improvement.
 The panel guides all of CPQCC’s quality improvement activities, including choosing collaborative topics, creating toolkits, and designing innovative QI models.
-PQIP’s four subcommittees serve as action arms for the panel by creating and disseminating tools and information that help CPQCC members implement PQIP’s QI recommendations.
+PQIP’s subcommittees serve as action arms for the panel by creating and disseminating tools and information that help CPQCC members implement PQIP’s QI recommendations.
 CPQCC benefits from an average of 100 hours of volunteer time a month from this committed group of individuals.

 Learn More